-Master's in Reading
+Master's in Reading and Literacy

-The Master of Science in Education in Reading (M.S.
+The Master of Science in Education in Reading and Literacy (M.S.
 Ed. in Reading) at Illinois State University is intended for educators teaching reading and writing in kindergarten through 12th grade.

-Candidates entering the program have backgrounds in elementary education, middle level or secondary, special education, or early childhood education.
+Candidates entering the program have backgrounds in early childhood, elementary, middle level or secondary, or special education.
 The reading program will prepare candidates to plan reading and writing curriculum, implement language-centered instructional strategies, design effective programs of reading and writing assessment, and design professional development in literacy.
 The curriculum reflects a research-based approach that integrates reading and writing; emphasizes a holistic, language-centered approach; and helps teachers support all literacy learners in the classroom.